facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 ## Markdown Support

-MdPopups uses @Python-Markdown/markdown to parse Markdown and transform it into a Sublime popup or phantom.
-The Markdown environment supports basic Markdown syntax, but also includes a number of specialty extensions to enhance and extend the Markdown environment.
 ### Default Markdown Parsing

 MdPopups uses @Python-Markdown/markdown to parse Markdown by default and transform it into a Sublime popup or phantom.